 The good news is that even by setting a small amount aside each month, you can start investing and gradually building your assets.
 This is illustrated by the following example calculation: if you start investing CHF 200 a month at the age of 35 for 30 years with an average return of 4%, you will have accrued assets of just under CHF 140,000 upon retirement at the age of 65.
 If you put the same amount in a savings account with average interest of 0.05%, you will have accrued assets of CHF 72,541 over a 30-year period – in other words, just over half as much.

-Investments can also be made with small amounts of money
+Investing money with small amounts of money

 Do you want to invest your money in shares or funds rather than leaving it in a bank savings account?
 But you´re not certain how much you can spare or should invest?
 These are questions you need to answer before making financial investments.
 Setting a budget and a clearly defined goal will help you.